 - Documentary filmmaking

-- “Rethinking Refugeeness in Diasporic Documentaries” in Teaching Central American Literature in a Global Context, ed.
-Gloria Chacón and Mónica Albizúrez (New York: Modern Language Association of America, forthcoming).
+- “Rethinking Refugeeness in Diasporic Documentaries,” Teaching Central American Literature in a Global Context, edited by Gloria Chacón and Mónica Albizúrez, MLA Options for Teaching, 2022, pp. 275-285.

 - "Testimonio at 50."
 Latin American Perspectives 48.2 (March 2021): 17-32.